 For the uninitiated, this is easy.

 Get yourself an unlocked smartphone.
 Something nice like a Moto G Plus or Moto X Pure Edition.
-Get $15 per month unlimited talk/text plan on a service like Republic Wireless.
+Get $15 per month unlimited talk/text plan on a low-cost service.
 Need a little data?
 Fine.
 There’s a $20 per month plan for 1G of data, and unlimited talk and texting.

 Our review of offline options for GPS and map navigation apps will guide you through the land of zero sacrifices.

 GPS with offline map support has been around for a while.
 But there have been a lot of improvements thanks open source apps and programs.

 Best offline GPS apps for iPhone, Android smartphones